lnfernux/lnfernux.github.io/_posts/2018-10-28-securingwindowsserver12.md

 2. Path - block or allow based on path they're run out of
 3. File hash - if the  file recieves an update, the rule is useless, but still works for hardened offline systems

+To get more into the nitty-gritty and understand AppLocker rules and policies, check out [this](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/applocker/create-your-applocker-rules) guide.

 #### Implementing an AppLocker policy